 Anyone, including you especially if you are good at communicating in writing and can use legal terms well.
 But is much better to have your lawyer write up and send this document to the website owner.
-If you are going to write it up and send it make sure that you first take a photocopy of this letter before sending, and use the normal postal mail (paper trail is extremely important) instead of email.
+If you are going to write it up yourself and send it, make sure that you first take a photocopy of this letter before sending, and use the normal postal mail (paper trail is extremely important) instead of email.
 Here are Cease and Desist Letter samples to consider if you choose to do it yourself when removing your name from Google.

 Once you send out the letter of Cease and Desist, now waiting begins.
 Allow around 2 to 4 weeks to double check the website in question.
 Usually, upon receiving this letter most website owners will actually delete your information from their website.
 Because when someone registers a domain name, most countries require that they are operating a business.
 In all cases, everyone must obey the law so they usually don’t want any trouble with the law.
 Furthermore, they understand that you mean business and have taken the right first approach.

 What If The Site Owner Doesn’t Remove the Content?